Date: May 16-17, 2020

 Location: Northern Virginia (specific location provided upon registration)

 Greetings friends!
 I am looking forward to my annual visit to NOVA and for the opportunity to continue to share my passions with you!
-This spring I will be completing a teacher training course in Kum Nye Yoga, and I am excited for the opportunity to share this with all of you.

 What is Kum Nye?